PennyLaneAI/qml/whatisqchem.rst

    :property="og:description": Quantum chemistry is a research area focused on addressing classically intractable chemistry problems with quantum computing.
    :property="og:image": https://pennylane.ai/qml/_static/whatisqchem/quantum_chemistry.svg

-Quantum chemistry is an area of research focused on calculating properties of molecules, and the materials built out of them, using quantum mechanics.
+Quantum chemistry is an area of research focused on **calculating properties of molecules, and the materials built out of them, using quantum mechanics**.
-As an application of quantum computing, it is paramount to the commercial adoption of quantum computers, as simulating properties of matter is a ubiquitous task in many industries.
+As an application of quantum computing, it is paramount to the commercial adoption of quantum computers, because the task of simulating various properties of matter is a ubiquitous task in many industries.

-Examples include simulating the time evolution of a complex system, estimating the ground state energy of a Hamiltonian, or determining the electronic band structure of an exotic material, all of which go beyond classical physics.
+Research stemming from quantum chemistry could be used to calculate the time evolution of a complex system, estimate the ground state energy of a Hamiltonian, or determine the electronic band structure of an exotic material, all of which go *beyond classical physics*.
 Since quantum computers are also quantum-mechanical, they offer a potential computational advantage in simulating the quantum properties of matter.
-It is also possible that, using `quantum machine learning <https://pennylane.ai/qml/whatisqml.html>`_, we can exploit quantum computers to learn new classical methods.
+It is also possible that we can exploit quantum computers to learn new classical methods, using techniques such as `quantum machine learning <https://pennylane.ai/qml/whatisqml.html>`_.

-Nature is quantum mechanical
+Nature is quantum-mechanical
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: /_static/whatisqchem/quantum_chemistry.svg